 There are also over 1000 flowering species with about 163 species of Guineo-Congolian flora as well as several endangered species like Brazzeia longipedicellata.

-Top 6 Tourists Activities in Bwindi Impenetrable National Park
+Activities in Bwindi Impenetrable National Park (Things to Do in Bwindi)

 Mountain Gorilla Trekking (Gorilla Tracking Safaris)